pikulet/flask-short/README.md

 As I'm running a public demo, I'm also displaying all my db mappings.
 To remove errant entries, use `heroku pg:psql` to manage the db.

-Public demo is currenting INACTIVE.
+Public demo is currently INACTIVE.
 Feel free to host this on your own.

 ### :one: Enter URL to shorten